jellygamesstudios/jelly-game-studios-legal/privacy-policy.md

 - Crash reports and error logs (Firebase Crashlytics, if enabled)
 - IP address (collected by Firebase for security and abuse prevention)
 - Anonymous identifiers used by Firebase App Check to verify the app is legitimate
+- Aggregated, non-personal app usage events via **Firebase Analytics** (e.g., screen views, session duration).
+These events do not include personally identifying information and are used only to understand which features are used and how to improve the Game.

+### 1.6 No advertising or behavioral profiling
+Circle Strike does **not** display advertisements, integrate any ad SDK, or share data with advertising networks.
+We do not build advertising profiles of you, sell or rent your information to advertisers, or use your data for any form of behavioral targeting.

 ---